SimonBauer-git/my-termux-setup/README.md

 # my-termux-setup
 How I setup my android tablet to work as a linux laptop.
 It can basically anything a laptop can do. limitations: no full usb support and programms need to be compiled for arm 64 (aarch64 to be exact).
-Performance is dependent on the device. the graphics part depends on the device you use, this is for devices with arm mali gpus (mostly Mediathek socs, and many other arm socs, but NOT Snapdragon ones), for adreno gpus (in Snapdragon socs) you need to use a different tutorial for the graphics part, which can be found online.
+Performance is dependent on the device. the graphics part depends on the device you use, this is for devices with arm mali gpus (mostly Mediathek socs, and many other arm socs, but NOT Snapdragon ones), for adreno gpus (in Snapdragon socs) you can use a different tutorial for the graphics part, virglrenderer will also work on these but turnip/zink (the other way) is faster, which can be found online.
 Disclaimer: doing the wrong things in it can and will crash your gpu driver, which will crash android, that can be resolved by a forced reboot of the device. if you brick your device by using this tutorial thats on you.

 ## Apps you need:
 Termux is an application that gives you a linux shell on android, download termux via this link: https://github.com/termux/termux-app/releases